-While the first quarter of 2018 quietly launched a handful of potential Oscar players, the record-breaking “Black Panther” has come back into the conversation, as “Get Out” did last year, and should ride its critical and commercial success all the way to multiple Oscar nominations.
-Wes Anderson’s “Isle of Dogs” could figure in the animation race, while Cannes hit “BlackKklansmen” could factor for Spike Lee.
+While the first quarter of 2018 quietly launched a handful of potential Oscar players, the record-breaking “Black Panther” re-entered the conversation, as “Get Out” did last year, and rode its critical and commercial success all the way to seven Oscar nominations; Spike Lee’s Cannes hit “BlackKklansman” landed six including Best Director, which could make him the first black filmmaker to win that category.

 Click the individual links below for Anne Thompson’s developing Oscar predictions in each category.
-More categories will be added as the year continues.